 Only some organizations, however, are totally satisfied with the consequences their team development efforts create.

 Can team members describe their team's significance to the achievement of business goals?
-Does the team know where its work fits in the whole framework of the organization's goals, principles, vision and ethics?
+Does the team know where its work fits in the whole framework of the organization's goals, principles, vision, and ethics?

 Do team members recognize their service as precious to the organization and to their own careers?
 Do team members expect recognition for their contributions?
 Do team members anticipate their skills to grow and develop on the team?
-Are team members eager and challenged by the team opportunity?
+Our team members eager and challenged by the team opportunity?

-Capability: Does the team feel that it has the suitable people participating?
+Capability: Does the team feel that it has suitable people participating?
 (As an example, in a process enhancement, is each step of the process represented on the team?)
 Does the team feel that its members have the information, skill, and ability to address the concerns for which the team was formed?
 If not, does the team have access to the help it needs?
 Does the team feel it has the resources, plans, and support wanted to achieve its assignment?

-Charter: Has the team taken its assigned area of accountability and designed its own assignment, vision and plans to achieve the assignment.
+Charter: Has the team taken its assigned area of accountability and designed its own assignment, vision, and plans to achieve the assignment.
 Has the team defined and communicated its goals; its predictable outcomes and contributions; its timelines; and how it will gauge both the outcomes of its work and the process the team followed to achieve their assignment?
 Do the executives or other coordinating members support what the team has designed?

 Are the team’s reporting relationship and responsibility understood by all the members of the association?
 Has the association defined the team’s authority?
 To make recommendations?
 To execute its plan?
 Is there a defined evaluation process so both the team and the organization are consistently aligned in way and purpose?

-Can the team approach problem solving, process improvement, aim setting, and measurement jointly?
+Can the team approach problem solving, process improvement, aim to set, and measurement jointly?
 Do team members assist to achieve the team charter?
 Has the team established group norms or rules of conduct in areas such as conflict resolution, consensus decision making, and meeting management?
 Is the team using a suitable plan to achieve its action plan?

 Do the team members understand the complete perspective for their existence?
-Do team members communicate clearly and sincerely with each ones?
+Do team members communicate clearly and sincerely with each one?
 Do all team members bring various opinions to the table?
 Are essential conflicts raised and addressed?

 Culture Change: Does the company be familiar with that the team-based, joint, empowering, enabling company culture of the future is different than the usual, hierarchical group it may currently be?
-Is company planning to or in the process of change how it rewards, recognizes hires, appraises, develops, motivates and manages the people it employs?
+Is a company planning to or in the process of change how it rewards, recognizes hires, appraises, develops, motivates, and manages the people it employs?

-Does the company plan to use failures for learning and development support logical risk?
+Does the company plan to use failures for learning and development to support logical risk?
 Does the company identify that the more it can change its environment to support teams, the more it will obtain in payback from the work of the teams?

 Are the company scheming reward systems that recognize all team and individual performance?
-Is the organization setting up to share gains and improved effectiveness with team and individual contributors?
+Is the organization setting up to share gains and improved effectiveness with a team and individual contributors?
 Can contributors see their impact on improved organization accomplishment?

-process-focused orientation and moving away from fixed departmental thinking?
+Coordination: Are other department teams common and working jointly successfully?
+Is the company developing a customer-oriented process-focused orientation and moving away from fixed departmental thinking?